smach/rmiscutils/README.md

 *table\_sorted* -- get frequency table sorted by frequency descending.

 *unlibrary* -- because it can be difficult to remember that detach("package:mypackagename", unload=TRUE) or unloadNamespace("mypackagename") are the opposites of library("mypackagename").

+*varname2string* -- takes string and returns value of an object with that name (there's also string2varname, which does the reverse)

 To see a complete list of available function and links to their help files, run